Blog updated: 4th January 2023

 Before entering the Giraffe Centre, you must wear your masks.
 Upon arriving at the desk, you will need to present your e-mail with a QR code from your pre-paid ticket.
 You’ll be handed a small bowl of pellets, and then you can proceed to the lower deck to feed the giraffes.

 On the site, there will always be staff to assist you and ensure you feed the giraffes safely and do not get too close to them.
-The upper deck of the Giraffe centre is currently closed for renovations, but the lower deck remains open.
+The upper deck of the Giraffe centre is now open for feeding the giraffes after renovations took place in 2021.
 There is an information centre on-site where you can attend talks about giraffe conservation, and about initiatives that the centre is currently involved with.
 Visit a gift shop called Daisy Zoovenir Shop if you want to pick up some souvenirs.
 You can also sit down, relax and enjoy some tea at the tea house.
 All proceeds from the sales at the gift shop and tea house go towards conservation efforts.

 Tips to enjoy your experience: